-While sitting with my step-grandfather Clarence and my grandmother Mabel in a living room which reminded me of the one in the Gallia County Farmhouse, I noticed two paintings which I had never seen before had been hung on the south wall.
+While sitting with my paternal step-grandfather Clarence and my paternal grandmother Mabel in a living room which reminded me of the one in their Gallia County Farmhouse, I noticed that two paintings which I had never seen before had been hung on the south wall.
 The paintings were rather large (about a meter and half high and a meter wide) and quite colorful.
-They seemed abstract; I had to look at them a while to figure out what they were.
-The one on the left, primarily in shades of blue, pictured colorful mountains.
+They seemed abstract and I had to look at them a while to figure out what they were.
+The one on the left - primarily in shades of blue - pictured colorful mountains.
 The one on the right displayed large buildings on a city street.

 This building resembled a large inexpensive hotel; I thought I was only paying about $25 a night for the room.
-I remembered that Weinstein had stayed in the building when he had first moved to New York.
+I remembered that my old friend Steve Weinstein had stayed in the building when he had first moved to New York.
 In fact, he had moved to an adjoining building and was still staying there.

 I had been thinking lately about Weinstein and wondering how he was turning out.
 I remembered having recently visited him.
 He had taken me into the back yard of a neighboring building and had shown me a flower garden he had planted.
 The garden had obviously taken quite a bit of work and reminded me of something a Zen Buddhist might do.
 I wondered if Weinstein had simply planted the garden so he would be able to write articles in the garden section of newspapers.